QualiChain/consortium/README.md

 1. npm install
 2. npm run start

+### Troubleshooting
+In case of errors at the npm install phase, make sure you have both build-essential and libkrb5-dev utilities installed:
+* sudo apt-get install build-essential
+* sudo apt-get install libkrb5-dev

 ## QualiChain Consortium
 Allows universities to vote on new members of the consortium and to change the quorum required to make such decisions.